appressoas/vscode-atest/README.md

 ### 1.0.5
 Use -s option for pytest - removes the need to have a test crash to see the STDOUT output for the test.

+### 1.1.1
+- Add support for running closest test method and closest test class/suite in the open file (relative to cursor position).
+- Some error handling improvements.